zacx-z/jDirector/README.md

 The default value of `interval` is 20.

-The callback will be called with a parameter, which represents the time period from the start in milliseconds.
+The callback will be called with a parameter, which represents the time elapsed from the start in milliseconds.

 Subsequent commands will be execute after the animation.